Complete WeMoney review and customer analysis from a long term Australian investor on the path to Financial Independence

 Finally, for those of you who have read my Up Bank review, you might notice the growing trend for ‘NEO’ or ‘digital’ banks to actually include these kind of personal finance budgeting and tracking services directly within the bank account itself.
 It will be interesting to see the development of this space, and whether the older banks will adopt this technology, either by partnering with firms like WeMoney or developing them in house to compete directly.

-If you want to join WeMoney you can skip the cue and use the Captain FI WeMoney Review Sign up link here, or alternatively enter the following;
+If you want to join WeMoney you can use the Captain FI WeMoney Review Sign up link here, or alternatively enter the following;

 How I met your mother credit score episode